opensearch-project/documentation-website/_opensearch/cluster.md

 # Cluster formation

-Before diving into OpenSearch and searching and aggregating data, you first need to create an OpenSearch cluster.
+Before diving into OpenSearch and searching and aggregating data, you first need to create an OpenSearch.

 OpenSearch can operate as a single-node or multi-node cluster.
 The steps to configure both are, in general, quite similar.
 This page demonstrates how to create and configure a multi-node cluster, but with only a few minor adjustments, you can follow the same steps to create a single-node cluster.